Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,808.45003,837.796486.md

 # [February 20th, 2019 Livestream](../2019-02-20.md)
 ## Q&A: How many people are there in the studio?
 https://youtube.com/embed/CB9bSigNYH8?autoplay=1&start=808&end=838
-This question was possibly duplicated with a more recent answer: [November 29th, 2022 Livestream Q&A: How many people are on the Satisfactory dev team?](./yt-464B8bSp-kY.md) [https://www.youtube.com/watch?v=464B8bSp-kY](https://www.youtube.com/watch?v=464B8bSp-kY)
+This question was possibly duplicated with a more recent answer: [January 10th, 2023 Livestream Q&A: How large is the team working on Satisfactory?](./yt--z8ZeQDRv4s.md) [https://www.youtube.com/watch?v=-z8ZeQDRv4s](https://www.youtube.com/watch?v=-z8ZeQDRv4s)

 ### Topics